re-sync-dev/Lagoon/docs/intro.md

 :::

 ## What are traits?
-Traits are simply put modules that services and controllers can inherit methods and properties from using `:ApplyTrait`
+Traits are simply put, modules that services and controllers can inherit methods and properties from.